 Osteoporosis affects 1 in 2 women and 1 in 3 men over the age of sixty.
-It is important to be aware of your bone health, as osteoporosis often has no symptoms until a fracture occurs.
-If you want to find out if you are at risk, speak to your Doctor of the Practice Nurse.
+It is important to be aware of the bone health, as osteoporosis often has no symptoms until a fracture occurs.
+If you want to find out if you are at risk, speak to the Doctor of the Practice Nurse.

 There are many risk factors that may contribute to you developing osteoporosis;

 Management of osteoporosis, once diagnosed through a bone density test, involves lifestyle changes, medication to stop further bone loss and fractures, and falls prevention measures.

 - Lifestyle: smoking, excessive alcohol intake, diet lacking in calcium and a sedentary lifestyle

 - Medical history: chronic liver or kidney disease, rheumatoid arthritis, early menopause in women, or low testosterone levels in men